ibm-cloud-docs/vpc/pps-create.md

    When provisioning completes, the Private Path service status indicates `Stable` in the Private Path services for VPC table.

-## Creating a Private Path service by using the CLI
+## Creating a Private Path service from the CLI
 {: #pps-cli-creating-private-path-service}
 {: cli}